Difference Between VPN and GPS: Can VPN Change GPS Location?

 VPN and GPS Overview

-A VPN and GPS both determine how your location appears to others.
-But, as we’ll get to it later down the page, the way they do so is significantly different between these two.
+A VPN and GPS both affect how your location appears to others.
+But, they do so in different ways.
 They work independently from each other, and here’s how so:

 How Does a VPN Work?

-When you connect to a VPN server, the service encrypts your newly-connected network so that all the data you send goes through a secure VPN tunnel.
-Your real IP address is replaced by the IP in the location you’ve picked.
-That way, you can use a VPN to play video games, torrent, and enjoy the Internet in privacy.
+When you connect to a VPN server, it encrypts your network.
+All data you send goes through a secure VPN tunnel.
+Your real IP address is replaced by the VPN’s IP, making you appear to be in a different location.
+This way, you can use a VPN to play video games, torrent, and enjoy the Internet privately.

-However, what’s important in the context of this page, the IP address is completely unrelated to the GPS.
-So, if you’re asking yourself, “does a VPN affect GPS”, the answer is no. On its own, it only changes your IP, not your GPS location.
+But, the IP address is not linked to the GPS.
+So, if you’re asking yourself, “does a VPN affect GPS”, the answer is no. It only changes your IP, not your GPS location.

 Features